 Get up to 6 free, no obligation quotes

 Compare verified removal companies

-	When you're planning your house removal, it’s easy to forget about your garden.
+When you're planning your house removals, it’s easy to forget about your garden.
 With so much to move within your house, your favourite plants may not be at the front of your mind.
 However, you wouldn't want to leave behind plants you've put so much time and effort in to.